 GETTING THERE

-From London Liverpool Street – This route is slower (75-90 minutes) but can sometimes be cheaper or more convenient depending on your starting point in London.
+From London Liverpool Street (75-90 minutes): This route is slower, but it can be cheaper or more convenient.

 Canterbury has been attracting visitors for centuries.
 St Augustine put it on the map in the 6th century when he made it the first base for Christianity in England.